 All you really need are boobs and a great lactation consultant!

 These are the items that I felt were helpful for me to have a successful adventure in the world of breastfeeding.
-(Make sure you don’t miss anything on this list by checking out the breastfeeding supplies checklist!)
+(Get the breastfeeding supplies checklist so you don’t forget anything!)

 You can be fearless and have a great start with the right products.